5 Resolutions to Get You Saving in the New Year

 3. Save for Retirement

 Many employees turn down free money from their employer by not signing up for a work-related retirement program such as a 401(k) plan.
-If they did participate, with a dollar-for-dollar match they would likely receive an annual yield of greater than 100% on their investment.
+With matching contributions from the company, it's an easy way to build retirement savings.
 How to do it: Participate in a work-related retirement program or open up a Roth IRA.
 Already saving?
-Increase the amount you save toward retirement by 1% in 2013.
+Increase the amount you save toward retirement by 1% in 2014.

 4. Make Savings Automatic

 It can be hard to put aside money for savings.
-But there is an easy way to save money without ever missing it – Make your savings automatic in 2013.
+But there is an easy way to save money without ever missing it.
+How to do it: Make your savings automatic in 2014 by setting up automatic withdrawals directly from your paycheck.

 5. Buy a Home and Pay Off the Mortgage Before You Retire